 How to pick the perfect avocado?
 Avocados do not ripen on the tree, they ripen after being picked.
 Haas avocados will change color, from dark green to almost black when ripe.
 Most other avocados stay the same color of green.
 But all avocados, when ripe, will yield to light pressure, I find pressing them on the stem end is the best indicator.
-I’ve bought a few that indicated ripeness due to overzealous handling of the fruit, so do use a gentle hand when pressing the fruit.
-If there is a slight give, then it’s probably ready to use.
-If it’s rock hard, it’s not ripe.
-But it’s a good choice if you don’t plan to use the avocado right away, once ripe, they go from ripe to mushy very quickly.
+I've bought a few that indicated ripeness due to the overzealous handling of the fruit, so do use a gentle hand when pressing the fruit.
+If there is a slight give, then it's probably ready to use.
+If it's rock hard, it's not ripe.
+But it's a good choice if you don't plan to use the avocado right away, once ripe, they go from ripe to mushy very quickly.

 You can ripen an unripe avocado in a few days by leaving it on the counter.
 If you want to hurry the process along, place it in a paper bag with an apple.
 The natural gases released by the apple will ripen the avocado in a day or two.
 Once fully ripened, place in the refrigerator if you aren't going to use it in a day or so.

 One of the biggest problems with avocados and guacamole is that it turns brown when exposed to air.
 This is due to the chemical make-up of the fruit itself.
-There are many ways suggested keeping an avocado from turning, including putting lemon or lime juice on top of it, or keeping the pit in the guacamole.
+There are many ways suggested keeping avocado from turning, including putting lemon or lime juice on top of it, or keeping the pit in the guacamole.
 Lemon or lime juice does work in the short term, but it also adds additional citrus flavor.
-Keeping the pit in I haven’t found to work at all, and it makes it hard to get the guac on the chip.
+Keeping the pit in I haven't found to work at all, and it makes it hard to get the guac on the chip.
 So make it, and serve it right away.
 If you do have to store it or have left-over, I find that keeping the air off is the key.
 I can keep half an avocado in the refrigerator for a week without it turning.
 And guacamole, about the same.
-All I do is wrap the fruit up tightly with plastic wrap making sure the wrap in on the fruit itself, no air in between.
+All I do is wrap the fruit up tightly with plastic wrap making sure the wrap is on the fruit itself, no air in between.
 Same with guac.
 Place a piece of plastic wrap right on top of the guac and seal it down all around the dip.
 Place in the refrigerator and it should be good for about a week.
 Know also, while brown guacamole may not look beautiful, it is still edible.

 I hope you try this very super simple guacamole.